Minimum Distance Summaries for Robust Neural Posterior Estimation: Introduction

-Modern SBI methods are built around an \emph{amortized} neural Bayesian inference paradigm, which is centered on training a conditional neural density estimator using simulated pairs $(\theta_i, \mathbf{x}_i)$ generated from the simulator model $p(\mathbf{x} \mid \theta)$ and the prior distribution $\pi(\theta)$ \citep{cranmerFrontierSimulationbasedInference2020a, deistler2025simulationbasedinferencepracticalguide}.
-While these estimators can target the likelihood \citep{papamakarios2019sequential}, or density ratio \citep{cranmer2015approximating, hermans2020likelihood}, we focus here on the canonical neural posterior estimator (NPE) \cite{papamakariosFastEpsilonFree2016}, which directly learns a mapping from observations (typically through a summary statistic \( \mathbf{s} \)) to the posterior $\mathbf{x} \to p(\theta \mid \mathbf{x})$.
-After an initial, computationally heavy, offline training stage for the density estimator, the resulting estimator enables fast test-time statistical inference with a cheap forward pass, thus amortizing computational costs across future downstream queries.
+Modern SBI methods are built around an \emph{amortized} Bayesian inference paradigm, which is centered on training a conditional neural density estimator using simulated pairs $(\theta_i, \mathbf{x}_i)$ generated from the simulator model $p(\mathbf{x} \mid \theta)$ and the prior distribution $\pi(\theta)$ \citep{cranmerFrontierSimulationbasedInference2020a, deistler2025simulationbasedinferencepracticalguide}.
+While these estimators can target the likelihood \citep{papamakarios2019sequential}, or density ratio \citep{cranmer2015approximating, hermans2020likelihood} $r(\mathbf{x},\theta) = p(\mathbf{x} \mid \theta)/p(\mathbf{x})$, we focus here on the canonical neural posterior estimator (NPE) \citep{papamakariosFastEpsilonFree2016}, which directly learns a conditional density \( q_\psi(\theta \mid \mathbf{x}) \approx p(\theta \mid \mathbf{x})\), thus mapping each observation, or typically, a summary statistic \( \mathbf{s} \) to an approximation of its posterior distribution.
+After an initial, computationally heavy, offline training stage for the density estimator, the resulting estimator enables fast test-time statistical inference with a cheap forward pass.
+Test-time inference refers to post-training evaluations of the learned NPE $q_\psi(\theta \mid \mathbf{x})$ on new observed datasets, without further retraining of the estimated NPE, thus amortizing computational costs across future downstream queries.
 This paradigm is particularly attractive for many scientific workflows where inference is repeated across many downstream datasets and experimental conditions.

-However, because amortized estimators are trained under the simulator's prior predictive distribution $\mathrm{m}(\mathbf{x}) = \int p(\mathbf{x} \mid \theta) \pi(\theta) d\theta$, they are brittle under model misspecification, where even a modest deviation from the true data-generating process (DGP) may lead to biased or unreliable posteriors \cite{wardRobustNeuralPosterior2022a,schmittDetectingModelMisspecification2024a}.
-Hence, there has been a growing literature of robust SBI approaches aimed at addressing model misspecification \cite{kellySimulationbasedBayesianInference2025b}.
+Nonetheless, because amortized estimators are trained under the simulator's prior predictive distribution $\mathrm{m}(\mathbf{x}) = \int p(\mathbf{x} \mid \theta) \pi(\theta) d\theta$, they are brittle under model misspecification.
+In SBI, model misspecification arises when the true DGP lies outside of the simulator family \citep{cannonInvestigatingImpactModel2022a}, operationally, this is reflected in the mismatch between the prior-predictive distribution and the DGP \citep{schmittDetectingModelMisspecification2024a, elsemullerDoesUnsupervisedDomain2025c}.
+Even a modest deviation from the true data-generating process (DGP) may lead to biased or unreliable posteriors \citep{wardRobustNeuralPosterior2022a,schmittDetectingModelMisspecification2024a}.
+Hence, there has been a growing literature of robust SBI approaches aimed at addressing this problem by reducing or accounting for this distributional discrepancy \citep{elsemullerDoesUnsupervisedDomain2025c, kellySimulationbasedBayesianInference2025b}.